 ROI in sports betting is a measure of how much your bankroll increased during a specific period.
 This could for example be one month, one year or even since the beginning of your betting career.

-Note: In RebelBetting, we show ROI for each individual arbitrage.
+Note: In RebelBetting, we show the ROI for each individual value- or sure bet.
 In this context, ROI shows how much you will profit by betting on one value bet or sure bet, compared to the money invested (the total stake).